sidguptacode/COVID_Sources_Analysis/README.md

 ### Processing scripts

-The algorithms and data analysis study is impemented in outputs/paper/unpacking_covid_sources.Rmd.
-You can run this file using RStudio.
+The scripts to process graphs and conduct analyses are in the scripts folder.

 ### More Details
 View our paper at outputs/paper/unpacking_covid_sources.pdf for more information.